EXE

 Antivirus Removal Tool for Windows

 That is why a tool purposely designed to remove antivirus software can be very handy.
-It differentiates itself from general cleaning software by targeting specifically those residual security software components that the Windows uninstaller may have overlooked.
+It differentiates itself from general cleaning software by targeting specifically those residual security software components.
+These are components that the Windows uninstaller may have overlooked.
 In fact, without such a tool, you would be stuck in the irritating cycle of repeatedly failing to install a new security solution.
 In contrast, with one, you would have been able to transition to a different antivirus product smoothly.

 Why Standard Uninstallers Regularly Fall Short